skyylex/ReactiveBeaver/README.md

 All sources and compile tools were get from https://github.com/IDPF/epub3-samples Books are used only for testing purpose.
 > Unless specified otherwise in the samples table, all samples are licensed under CC-BY-SA 3.0

-### Collaboration
-Will be glad to see pull requests, suggestions or any other help.
-My contacts are listed at the bottom

 ### Contacts
 yury.lapitsky@gmail.com